 Summary of ASTM D3078 Bubble Emission Packaging Information

 ASTM D3078 covers gross leaks in flexible packaging containing a headspace gas.
 Test sensitivity is limited to 1×10-5 atm cm3/s or less.
 Small leaks may not be detected by this procedure.
-However, the size of the leak is dependent on the products contained, the nature of the packaging material, and test parameters selected.
+However, the size of the leak is dependent on the products contained, the nature of the packaging material, and the test parameters selected.

 The values stated in inch-pound units are to be regarded as standard.
 Additionally, the values given in parentheses are mathematical conversions to SI units that are provided for information only and not considered standard.

 The number of specimens used in the test sample may be varied according to the nature of the product.
 It may also depend on cost, size, and whether the specimens are taken from a production line.
 Conditioning for this test method covers the test sample and test fluid at equilibrium with normal room temperature.